-The linkage between the Districts Instructional Technology Plan and this proposed project is the same in this SSIP as in our first SSIP.
-The Newburgh Enlarged City School District split our funding request into two separate plans because the infrastructure work required in Newburgh Free Academy Main Campus High School building will entail new wiring.
+The linkage between the Districts Instructional Technology Plan and this proposed project is the same in this SSIP as in our second SSIP.
+The Newburgh Enlarged City School District split our funding request into two separate plans because the infrastructure work required for each building identified in this SSIP entail the replacement/upgrade of existing equipment & replacement of existing cabling only.
+No new wiring is needed.
 That is the only variance between the proposed work in both SSIP's.

 Our Districts Instructional Technology Plan highlights the importance of developing our students' technological literacy skills through the use of research-based strategies that integrate technology into curriculum, instruction, and assessment.
-Without reliable student and teacher access to a ubiquitous network infrastructure, technology-based resources will be more of a distraction than an enhancement in our learning spaces.
-The robust network infrastructure provided for by this project easily supports the achievement of the following research-based instructional strategies:
+Without reliable student and teacher access to a ubiquitous network infrastructure, technology based resources will be more of a distraction than an enhancement in our learning spaces.
+The robust network infrastructure provided for by this project easily supports the achievement of the following research based instructional strategies:

 - 1. Establishing student-centered learning environments which encourage higher-order, open-ended problem-solving where teachers are facilitators of learning. - 2.
 Seamlessly infusing technology into the classroom environment such that students depend on it as a critical part of the learning process. - 3.
-Providing real-time access to high-quality educational resources which drive personalized learning opportunities. - 4.
+Providing real-time access to high-quality learning resources which drive personalized learning opportunities. - 4.
 Engaging students' in collaborative inquiry-based projects that tap into cross-curricular content, abstract concepts and learning in meaningful ways with peers. - 5.
 Providing opportunities to learners that cultivate real-world, real-time events, and support connections with others around the world to become global citizens.
 This will ensure that the students develop the 21st Century technological literacy skills necessary to meet National and New York State standards. - 6.
 Supporting the delivery of instruction according to individual student learning needs and assist teachers with the development and delivery of assessments, and the organization and analysis of assessment data. - 7.
 Identifying and delivering professional development workshops on technology topics - 8.
-Identifying and delivering leadership development seminars on leading teachers to infuse technology into the learning environment. - If the district wishes to have students and staff access the Internet from wireless devices within the school building, or in close proximity to it, it must first ensure that it has a robust Wi-Fi network in place that has sufficient bandwidth to meet user demand.
+Identifying and delivering leadership development seminars on leading teachers to infuse technology into the learning environment.

+5. If the district wishes to have students and staff access the Internet from wireless devices within the school building, or in close proximity to it, it must first ensure that it has a robust Wi-Fi network in place that has sufficient bandwidth to meet user demand.